 What is the best treatment for cervical cancer?

 Each woman’s ideal course of cervical cancer treatment will vary according to her age, overall health and the stage of her cancer.
 If you have been diagnosed with cervical cancer, your treatment plan may include one or more of the following approaches:

-- Surgery to remove cancerous growths, a portion of the cervix is generally enough.
-If there is actual cervical cancer noted, the entire uterus or additional organs and tissues may need to be removed for the best outcome.
+- For surgery to remove precancerous growths, a portion of the cervix is generally enough.
+If there is actual cervical cancer noted, the entire uterus and cervix and additional organs and tissues may need to be removed for the best outcome.

-In general, surgery may be recommended if the physician believes the tumor can be successfully removed along with perhaps additional tissue surrounding the tumor.
+In general, surgery may be recommended if the gynecologic oncologist believes the tumor can be successfully removed along with perhaps additional tissue surrounding the tumor.
 For cancers that have metastasized or spread to other sites in or outside of the abdomen are generally treated with systemic therapies, like combination chemotherapy.
 Non-invasive treatments like chemotherapy and radiation therapy may be recommended to reduce symptoms in cases where the cancer is advanced and has spread to other areas of the body.

-Moffitt invites women with or without referrals to consult with our physicians about their cervical cancer treatment options.
+Moffitt invites women with or without referrals to consult with our experienced gynecologic oncology physicians about their cervical cancer treatment options.
 To do so, fill out a new patient registration form online or call 1-888-663-3488.